Hi-na-2004/SheSafehelp/QUICKSTART.md

-# 🚀 SheSafe - Quick Start Guide
+# 🚀 SafeCircle - Quick Start Guide

-Get up and running with SheSafe in 5 minutes!
+Get up and running with SafeCircle in 5 minutes!

 ## ⚡ Super Quick Start